Last Updated on: 5th October 2023, 02:56 pm

 Protection from Threats

 Tortoises can’t detach themselves from their shells but can hide in them.
-This way, they can protect themselves from predators when attacked and while brumating.
+That way, they can protect themselves from predators if attacked and while brumating.

 Keeps Them Cool and Hydrated